 The back muscles the trap bar deadlift works include the erector spinae and the trapezius.
 These muscles work to maintain proper posture and stabilise the spine during the lift.

-The trap bar deadlift targets several secondary mover muscles due the nature of the lift being a compound lift, these include the trunk musculature, latissimus dorsi, adductors, gastrocnemus and solaus.
+The trap bar deadlift targets several secondary mover muscles due to the nature of the lift being a compound lift, these include the trunk musculature, latissimus dorsi, adductors, gastrocnemus and solaus.
 It also requires stabilisation from the transverse abdominis, gluteus medius, quadratus lumborum and rotator cuff muscles.

 How does the trap bar deadlift compare to other deadlift exercises?